LucMc/toprompt/README.md

 ```

 Roadmap:
- - Prompt templats for basic validation - I.e. 'Are there any logical errors in this code?' etc
+ - Prompt templates for basic validation - I.e. 'Are there any logical errors in this code?', generating tests, explaining, etc.
  - Direct LLM integration to hit key and run